 Regular meetings may seem helpful, but they can often be a waste of employees' time.
 While meetings are an important part of any workplace, make sure you're doing them correctly.
 Here's a quick guide – Effective Meetings and How to Hold Them.

 Having regular meetings that are brief is a great way to keep everyone on the same page.
 Miscommunication is one of the most common causes of dysfunction in the workplace.
 Having regular meetings helps to ensure that all employees understand what is expected during the week.
-This can help improve efficiency by reducing possible confusion that results from a lack of communication.

-Track what matters
+And track what really matters

 When Measure What Matters was published in 2017, it became an instant bestseller and a true model for the future world of management.
 Now the OKR methodology is preached in some of the top performing companies in the world.